Challenge OwnersΓ-Grant Milestones

-This document outlines the high-level requirements and expectations for successfully achieving the technical milestones of The Innovation Game (TIG) Challenge Developer Grants Program.
+This page outlines the high-level requirements and expectations for successfully achieving the technical milestones of The Γ-Grant Program.

 To achieve this milestone, you will be required to: